-&lt;sup>7 For some detailed examples of work completed to date the reader is referred to Riconscente, M., Mislevy, R., Hamel, L., & PADI Research Group (2004).
-An introduction to PADI task templates.
-Principled Assessment Designs for Inquiry (PADI) Technical Report 2.
-Menlo Park, CA: SRI International.
+7 For some detailed examples of work completed to date, the reader is referred to Riconscente, Mislevy, Hamel, & PADI Research Group (2005).

-3.3.2 Object Models.
+3.3.2 Object Models

 A primary goal of PADI is to address limitations or shortcomings of earlier efforts to design technology-supported and other forms of performance-based assessments (e.g., scalability, cost-effectiveness, and replicability).
-To this end, PADI uses extensible object models and IMS/SCORM compatible protocols to create web-based tools (guiding structures) to aid the designer in incorporating his/her purpose, psychological perspective, and so on into the elements of evidence centered design.
-PADI object models can be used "behind the screen" by designers who want to adopt the PADI guiding structures, but embed them in interfaces and data forms customized to their own assessment needs.
+To this end, PADI uses extensible object models and IMS/SCORM-compatible protocols to create Web-based tools (guiding structures) to aid the designer in incorporating his/her purpose, psychological perspective, and so on, into the elements of evidence-centered design.
+PADI object models can be used "behind the screen" by designers who want to adopt the PADI guiding structures but embed them in interfaces and data forms customized to their own assessment needs.

 The full PADI object model consists of structures including design patterns, task templates, and task specifications that lay out the elements of assessment design and the relationships among them.
 As described above, design patterns address assessment at a conceptual level.
-Task templates and task specifications are technical objects, in essence blueprints for creating and assembling the elements of implemented tasks (e.g., stimulus materials, tools for the student, evaluation rules, and psychometric models) in formats that are consistent with IMS and SCORM protocols.
+Task templates and task specifications are technical objects-in essence, blueprints for creating and assembling the elements of implemented tasks (e.g., stimulus materials, tools for the student, evaluation rules, and psychometric models) in formats that are consistent with IMS and SCORM protocols.
 Using the template structures makes it possible to create assessment elements and processes that can be reused in different applications.
 For any given assessment, instances of the objects can be created to follow the assessment argument (expressed in one or more design patterns) in whatever ways are needed to suit the purpose and environments of that particular assessment.

-3.3.3 Scoring Engine.
+3.3.3 Scoring Engine

 With respect to a scoring engine, PADI will provide a family of psychometric models for supporting inferences from observations.
 PADI will extend the IMS/QTI standards to accommodate more complex measurement models (multidimensionality; partial credit, rating scale, and dichotomous observations; item bundles to deal with conditional dependence).
-This aspect of the project draws on the work of Wilson and his colleagues with multivariate random coefficients multinomial logit model, or MRCMLM (Adams, Wilson, & Wang, 1997).
-Assessment designers could take immediate advantage of using the PADI scoring engine, or they could develop alternative scoring engines, or bypass probability-based inference entirely as it suits their purposes.
+This aspect of the project draws on the work of Wilson and his colleagues with multidimensional random coefficients multinomial logit models, or MRCMLM (Adams, Wilson, & Wang, 1997).
+Assessment designers could take immediate advantage of using the PADI scoring engine, or they could develop alternative scoring engines or bypass probability-based inference entirely, as it suits their purposes.

-3.3.4 Exemplar Tasks.
+3.3.4 Exemplar Tasks

 We will work with the science education community to design tasks using the PADI framework.
-To date, filled-in examples of design patterns and task templates have been reverse-engineered from GLOBE, BioKIDS, FOSS, NAEP and TIMSS.
-While this exercise has proven useful for development, the real power of the framework comes from the ability to generate similar or new tasks from a set or subset of the information (and experience) used to design existing assessments.
-Creating specifications for new families of assessment tasks in these applications, then authoring and field testing the resulting tasks represents the next major stage in our work.
+To date, filled-in examples of design patterns and task templates have been reverse-engineered from GLOBE, BioKIDS, FOSS, NAEP, and TIMSS.
+Although this exercise has proven useful for development, the real power of the framework comes from the ability to generate similar or new tasks from a set or subset of the information (and experience) used to design existing assessments.
+Creating specifications for new families of assessment tasks in these applications and then authoring and field testing the resulting tasks represents the next major stage in our work.
 Results will be catalogued in a digital library of working exemplars of assessment tasks and accompanying scoring systems.